bigdatagenomics/adam/CONTRIBUTING.md

 or "topic" branches.
 * Use your feature branch in the pull request.
 Any changes that you push to your feature branch will automatically be shown in the pull request.
 If your feature branch is not based off the latest master, you will be asked to rebase it before it is merged.
+This ensures that the commit history is linear, which makes the commit history easier to read.
+* Before contributing code to ADAM, check the [Github issue tracker](https://github.com/bigdatagenomics/adam/issues).
-* If your pull request fixes an issue, reference the issue so that it will [be closed when your pull request is merged](https://github.com/blog/1506-closing-issues-via-pull-requests)
+If there is not an open ticket for what you would like to work on, please open it.
+When you submit your changes to ADAM, reference the issue from the pull request so that it will [be closed when your pull request is merged](https://github.com/blog/1506-closing-issues-via-pull-requests).
+Also, please reference the issue number in your commit.
 * Run the ./scripts/format-source script in order to format the code and ensure correct license headers
   ```
   $ ./scripts/format-source